NeferLS/stock-forecast-dashboard/errorReport.md

 4. Using recursive prediction accumulates mistakes over time.
 First model I trained looked good in the beginning... not so good in the end.
 I overtrained the model and future predictions were no good.

-5. Switched to bidirectional LSTM to improve future predictions.
-I Have to add more steps
+5. Normal LSTM didnt give very good predictions.
+Switched to bidirectional LSTM.

+6. Using only the Close colum to predict future values was not that good when it came to predictions.
+Using more columns now